Public Transport Vouchers

 For a household to be eligible for a PTV, applicants must have a monthly household income per person of not more than $1,800.
 At least one member of the household must be a Singapore Citizen or Permanent Resident.

-Additional PTVs will be aside for the Citizens’ Consultative Committees to extend to households who require more assistance.
+Additional PTVs have been set aside for the Citizens’ Consultative Committees to extend to households who require more assistance.

 2) When and how do households get the Public Transport Vouchers (PTVs)?